CareCru/cc-analytics-wiki/Visits.md

 </details>

 ## Re-Engaged Patient Visits
-> Comprised of **Historical Patient Visits** where the patient's previous visit was not within 18 months.
+> Comprised of **Historical Patient Visits** where the patient has a prior **Historical Patient Visit** but that most recent visit is not within 18 months of the visit in question.

 <details>
 <summary>Technical Details:</summary>